experimentAccount2/slpkg/README.rst

 having to manually update.

 Slpkg works in accordance with the standards of the organization slackbuilds.org to builds packages.
-Also uses the Slackware linux instructions for installation, upgrading or removing packages.
+Also uses the Slackware Linux instructions for installation, upgrading or removing packages.

 What makes slpkg to distinguish it from other tools; The user friendliness is its primary